 - Use ESD protection. - Unplug the AC power cord from all power supplies after shutting down the system. - Check that the plastic protective cover is on the CPU socket and none of the socket pins are bent.
 If they are, contact your retailer. - When handling the processor, avoid touching or placing direct pressure on the LGA lands (gold contacts).
-Improper installation or socket misalignment can cause serious damage to the processor or CPU socket, which may require manufacturer repairs. - Refer to the Supermicro website for updates on processor support. - Graphics in this manual are for illustration only.
+Improper installation or socket misalignment can cause serious damage to the processor or CPU socket, which may require manufacturer repairs. - Thermal grease is pre-applied on a new heatsink.
+No additional thermal grease is needed. - Refer to the Supermicro website for updates on processor support. - All graphics in this manual are for illustration only.
 Your components may look different.